Learn and build with the geometry and shapes for kids. Tons of fun math activities included and a FREE pattern block symmetry activity!

 We want children to see a shape and make a connection.
 When they look at the wheel of a car, we want them to process that image as a circle, a shape they have learned to label.
 Eventually, we want children to decipher between shapes and understand formal definitions of shapes.
 When they look at a cracker, we want them to process that image as a square, since it has four equal sides.

 As children learn each geometric concept, they will move onto the next stage of understanding.
 A strong understanding of shapes is vital for learning more complex geometry concepts later.

 The activities below are ones that will help develop an understanding of shapes.
 Use them as they are described or adapt them for your own needs.
 Have conversations about shapes and encourage questions.
 When a child notices shapes in their environment, let them share with the class!
 Make time for fun and engaging geometry activities daily in your math center and free play areas.

-Geometry Concepts & Shapes Activities
+Geometry and Shapes for Kids Activities

 The first stage in learning about geometry is being able to identify, name, and describe 2-dimensional shapes.
 Talking about shapes whenever you see them and having shape posters on the wall are helpful to kids!
 Have plenty of shape manipulatives available to explore and “play” with.

 - Create a detailed anchor chart for each 2D shape you are teaching.
 Draw the shape and label and describe how many sides and corners each has.